Daqarta

 The Notes edit window is at the bottom of the Daqarta window.
 You can enter notes here at any time.
 They will be saved with .DQA files, and will appear here when you later open the file for viewing.

 If you click the Notes button instead of just starting to type in the Notes window, it will open a larger copy of the Notes window in its own dialog, which can be positioned as desired.
-This is especially useful with 640x480 screens, which will cut off most of the normal Notes window.
-It may also be useful with higher screen resolutions, if you have multiple windows open.
-You can conclude entry in this pop-up Notes dialog by clicking on its OK button, or the OK button next to the main Notes.
+This dialog also includes special option buttons for loading Notes from a file, saving Notes to a file, or clearing Notes.
+There is also a Font button that is a duplicate of the small one on the main Daqarta window.

 You can also toggle the Notes dialog open or closed via ALT+SHIFT+N.